SteveLRojas/mcu_libs/README.md

 # mcu_libs
 Place to keep all my libraries for various MCUs

+## How to use these libraries
+Each library is provided with a test project that serves as an example of how to use it.
+Read the .h files to see all the functions and macros available.

+## How do I compile this stuff?
+The libraries for MCS-51 based MCUs are meant to be compiled with C51 using the large memory model.
+Most test projects are linked with L51, but a few are linked with LX51.
+A linker script is provided for all projects that need it.
+Libraries for ARM and RISC-V MCUs are meant to be compiled with GCC, and the provided test projects are meant to be opened with MounRiver Studio Community.

 ## Things worthy of note
 Some of the supported MCUs have bugs or deficiencies that might make them unsuitable for certain projects.
 Below are some of the most severe issues I have found so far.